 - Utilize and integrate evidence into professional practice to ensure high quality health care services and use of scientifically supported interventions.
 Use research to make informed decisions for best practice.

-- Demonstrate entry-level clinical competence to meet the demands of an ever-changing practice environment in rural and metropolitan areas and with a variety of client populations.
+- Demonstrate clinical competence as an entry-level OTA in order to meet the demands of an ever-changing practice environment in rural and metropolitan areas and with a variety of client populations.

 - Address the occupational needs of individuals and communities to improve community health outcomes.

-- Engage in lifelong learning behaviors reflective of professionalism as expected in the healthcare environment.
+- Participate in lifelong learning behaviors reflective of professionalism as expected in the healthcare environment.

-- Develop a professional identity through a baccalaureate project in the area of clinical practice, administration, leadership, advocacy, or education.
+- Demonstrate high level professionalism behaviors and adherence to the Code of Ethics as they develop a professional identity through a baccalaureate project in the area of clinical practice, administration, leadership, advocacy, or education.